Pest Resources

 close-up-of-bed-bug

-It’s true that bed bugs will always be notorious parasites, but they don’t have any impressive abilities.
+Indeed, bed bugs will always be notorious parasites, but they don’t have impressive abilities.

 How Do Bed Bugs Move?

-Now that we’ve established Bed Bugs aren’t going to fly, let’s understand how they travel around.
+Now that we’ve established Bed Bugs aren’t going to fly, let’s understand how they travel.

 Bed bugs move by crawling.

-And while they’re not going to be breaking any 100-meter dash records, quick movement just isn’t required since we’re cozily asleep during their feeding time.
+And while they’re not going to be breaking any 100-meter dash records, the quick movement isn’t required since we’re asleep during their feeding time.

-These sneaky creatures like to hide in dark corners and wait to feast.
-The CO2 you breathe out is like a dinner bell for them, so they will start making their way towards the source after detection.
+These sneaky creatures like to hide in dark corners and wait to eat.
+The CO2 you breathe out is like a dinner bell for them, so they will start making their way toward the source after detection.

 What’s worse?
 They’ll also travel through furniture or cracks in walls if need be.